FabioMiguel2000/Acme-Caf-Order-System/README.md

 docker exec -it api npm run data:destroy
 ```

-#### Run Application
+#### Run Client Application & Terminal Application

-1. Head inside the app's project directory `/coffee-order-application`, and add the server's base URL to the `local.properties`, accordingly:
+1. Head inside the app's project directory `/coffee-order-application` or `/coffee-order-terminal`, and add the server's base URL to the `local.properties`, accordingly:

 If you are using a physical device:
 ```bash